 Children in Primary Schools (age 6 to 10 years)

-Children in this age group are taught about the importance of bathing daily, brushing teeth, skin care, care of hair and other basic health concepts of hygiene like regular hand washing, etc.
+Children in this age group are taught about the importance of bathing daily, brushing teeth, skin care, hair care, regular hand washing, and other basic health concepts.

-Doctors, Nurses, ANMs, Anganwadi workers and ASHA staff in healthcare system are also trained in various aspects of health according to their needs.
+Doctors, Nurses, Auxiliary Nurse Midwives (ANMs), Anganwadi workers and ASHA staff in healthcare system are also trained in various aspects of health, according to their needs.